Frequently Asked Questions

 What is a SVG cutting file?

+A SVG cutting file is a digital file that you use to cut basic and intricate images and objects with an electronic die cutting machine such as Cricut, Silhouette and Scan N Cut.
 SVG stands for Scalable Vector Graphic.
-Although SVG files are used for many applications like scalable web images, SVG cutting files are used by many crafters to cut basic and intricate images and objects on die cutting machines.
+SVG files are also used for many applications like scalable web images.
 In the past, crafters using die cutting machines such as Cricut, were limited by proprietary designs.
 Evolved software technology now allows crafters to use SVG cutting files from any SVG designer on many of the most popular die cutting machines.

-What do I need to cutout your SVG files?
+What do I need to use your SVG files?
 What software and machine do I need?

 Cricut Cutting Machines (Works with Cricut Design Space)